Shankjbs571/PyBlog/README.md

    pip install -r requirements.txt

 3. Create MySQL databse:
-   -Create a MySQL database and user (if not already done) and update database.py with your MySQL database configuration.
+   - Create a MySQL database and user (if not already done) and update database.py with your MySQL database configuration.
+   - Create a .env file in your project directory.
+     - Add your secret key variables to the .env file.

-4. Run the Application:
+5. Run the Application:

    ```sh
    python app/main.py